Bealby/Milestone-Project-2/README.md

 interactive map.
 Along with private photos and brief descriptions of areas he resided in.

-It needs to come across well on mobile devices as it will suit many users to browse the website while on their travels.
-With a more visual and exapanisve exeprience for a tablet and desktop.
+It website needs to come across well on mobile devices, suiting users who want to browse the website while on their travels.
+The desktop and tablet versions will provide a more visual user experience.

 User Stories: